vimukthijayasanka/SwiftEdit-javaFx-text-editor/README.md

 - **Drag & Drop Support** - Open text files by dragging them into the editor.

-- **Customizable Appearance** - Personalize fonts, colors, and themes.
+- **Customizable Appearance** - Personalize fonts, font size and themes with options for bold, italic, and underline styles.

 ## 🛠️ Installation